Verd1ne/skymate-hackathon/skymate-app/README.md

 - 🔊 **Audio Feedback** - Spoken confirmations for all actions
 - 👥 **Priority Management** - Smart task prioritization based on passenger status

+**New:**
+- 🗣️ **AI Voice Playground** - A dedicated page where you can type any announcement and have Azure Speech read it aloud, complete with speed/pitch/volume controls for rapid iteration.

 ## Setup

 1. Install dependencies: